Asthy247/Exploratory-Analysis-on-Heart-Dataset-in-SAS/README.md

 **Reference Lines**: The dashed grey lines indicate the thresholds used to define the blood pressure categories (e.g., 120, 130, 140 for Systolic on the X-axis, and 80, 90 for Diastolic on the Y-axis).
 These lines provide visual context for how the bp_cat variable was derived.

 **Observation**: The plot clearly shows the progression of blood pressure from normal to elevated to various stages of hypertension.
 It highlights that a significant portion of the dataset falls into the "Stage" (red) category, which aligns with the PROC FREQ output for bp_cat showing "Stage" as the most frequent category.
 This visualization effectively communicates the distribution of blood pressure levels within the dataset and how they relate to the defined clinical categories.

+# Recommendations:
+Based on the descriptive analysis of the SASHELP.HEART dataset, several actionable recommendations can be made:

+Investigate "Stage" Blood Pressure Category: Given that the majority of individuals (3973 out of 5209) fall into the "Stage" blood pressure category, further investigation is warranted.
+This could involve:

+Subgroup Analysis: Deep-diving into the characteristics (age, smoking status, cholesterol levels) of individuals in the "Stage" category to identify specific risk factors or commonalities.

+Targeted Interventions: If this represents a real-world population, these findings highlight a significant public health concern, suggesting a need for targeted health programs or interventions aimed at managing and reducing high blood pressure.

+Address Missing Data for Cholesterol and Weight/Height:

+While the current analysis proceeded by keeping observations with some missing data, the presence of 152 missing Cholesterol values and 6 missing Weight/Height values (which impacts bmi calculation) suggests potential data quality issues.

+Data Collection Improvement: Recommend reviewing data collection processes to minimize future missingness for these critical variables.

+Imputation Strategies: For future, more advanced analyses (e.g., predictive modeling), consider implementing imputation techniques (e.g., mean imputation, regression imputation) for missing Cholesterol, Weight, and Height values to retain more observations and potentially improve model accuracy.

+Explore BMI Outliers: The visualizations (boxplots) indicated the presence of outliers in BMI for both sexes.

+Outlier Analysis: Conduct a deeper analysis of these outlier individuals to understand if they represent data entry errors, extreme but valid cases, or specific subgroups with unique characteristics.
+This can inform whether these outliers should be treated specially in future modeling.

+Consider Sex-Specific Health Programs: The descriptive statistics showed notable differences in average Weight, Height, Systolic, and Diastolic blood pressure between males and females.

+Tailored Approaches: For health programs or clinical guidelines, these differences suggest that sex-specific considerations or tailored approaches might be beneficial rather than a one-size-fits-all strategy.

+# Conclusion:
+This "Heart Health Analysis" project successfully demonstrates a comprehensive data analysis workflow in SAS Studio.
+From safely copying raw data and performing initial inspections, the script effectively applies rule-based data cleaning and feature engineering to create a refined dataset.
+The subsequent descriptive statistics provide valuable insights into the demographic and health characteristics of the population, highlighting key trends and distributions, such as the high prevalence of individuals in the "Stage" blood pressure category.
+Finally, the inclusion of PROC SGPLOT visualizations effectively communicates complex relationships, such as BMI distribution by sex and the categorization of blood pressure.
+This project serves as a robust portfolio piece, showcasing strong proficiency in Base SAS programming, meticulous data handling, analytical thinking, and the ability to translate data into meaningful observations, all crucial skills for a data analyst or data scientist role.